 Recently I had the opportunity to sit down with Colin and reminisce about how we came to do the film together.
 As you will hear, there was more than a little luck, coincidence, and serendipity involved.
 I feel very fortunate, as I didn't actually have a plan.

 After you’re done reading, please watch our short film The Laughing King.
-Proceeds to go support the charity The Campaign Against Living Miserably and their efforts to prevent male suicide in the UK.
+It's now available online both for purchase, with proceeds benefitting The Campaign Against Living Miserably, as well as to stream for free online.

 LINDY HEYMANN: You’re an incredible actor who is hugely in demand – it was a big ask from me.
 What persuaded you to do a short film for free?